angular-fullstack/generator-angular-fullstack/readme.md

 * [angular:service](#service)
 * [angular:view](#view)

+**Note: Generators are to be run from the root directory of your app.**

 ### App
 Sets up a new AngularJS app, generating all the boilerplate you need to get started.
 The app generator also optionally installs Twitter Bootstrap and additional AngularJS modules, such as angular-resource.